Elastic modulus measurements of cooked Lutefisk: Conclusions

 In addition, we have noted that we did not manage to overcook the large fillets, by doubling the cooking time or by increasing the temperature.
 The smaller "tail" fillets, on the other hand, could easily overcook.
 This shows that the better the quality of the fillet, the easier it is to obtain a well-cooked \textit{Lutefisk}.
 Our results indicate that it is the thickness of the fish piece, i.e. the fillet size, which determines if the fish can be cooked to perfection.
 We suspect that much of the commercially available \textit{Lutefisk} is from fish of lower size, i.e. lower quality, hampering the possibility for hobby chefs to succeed the preparation.
 Our experiments allow us to suggest a methodology for cooking the smaller \textit{Lutefisk} fillets.
 Smaller "tail" fillets gave very satisfactory cooking at 60$^o$C, so decreasing cooking temperature and increasing cooking time seems a promising way to proceed and may help to mitigate food waste.

-These results give some insight into some of the parameters that affect the softness of cooked \textit{Lutefisk}, but there are many other aspects of its phase transition that would be interesting to further explore in the future.
+These results give some insight into some of the parameters that affect the elastic modulus of cooked \textit{Lutefisk}, but there are many other aspects of its phase transition that would be interesting to further explore in the future.